abington/SDO-Pattern/README.md

 ## Why?

 This pattern has emerged through many years of repeating the same thing:

 - I need data in a format that I can use it
 - The data is located at some endpoint over which I have no control

-There are some key elements to an SDO if you ignore the complexity of session storage and potential caching of SDOs in flight:
+There are some key elements to a SDO if you ignore the complexity of session storage and potential caching of SDOs in flight:

 - You need to have a consistent internal representation of the remote data